Corporal Michael J. Crescenz VAMC

 Women's Specialty Services at Philadelphia VA Medical Center

-The Gynecology Clinic provides special services including minor surgical procedures for treatment of women's reproductive disorders.
+Our team of Gynecologists provide special services including gynecological surgery and gynecological oncology for treatment of cancers of the female reproductive organs.
 Our urology department coordinates with women’s health to provide treatment for urologic conditions specific to women.
-Gynecologic oncology for treatment of cancers of the female reproductive organs is provided by referral.

 Breast Care Clinic has been established for evaluation and treatment of breast diseases or abnormalities detected through breast examination or mammography.